oliviernt/jardins-terrerouge/README.md

 jardins-terrerouge
 ==================

-Repo for the website of Anne Delienne: jardins-terrerouge.fr
+Repo for the website of Anne Delienne: http://jardins-terrerouge.fr